cchin1/d-news-scraper/README.md

 # news-scraper
 Web app that lets users view and leave comments on the latest news; using Mongoose and Cheerio to scrape news from another site.
+This app essentially scrapes a site with Cheerio, stores the site's data with MongoDB, and performs CRUD operations on the data using the Mongoose ORM.

 # Deployment
 * GitHub